Defined contribution health plans

 Compliance requirements for defined contribution health plans

-Section 105 Plans are considered group health plans.
+The federal government considers Section 105 Plans as group health plans.
 As such, they must comply with IRS, HIPAA, COBRA, ERISA, and ACA regulations.

 This section details compliance requirements that may impact your health benefit options.